Volunteer With Us

 Volunteer Application Process

-1. Submit an Application: Includes personal faith testimony and ministry reference.
+Submit an Application: Includes a personal faith testimony and ministry reference.

-2. In-Person Interview: Meet your assigned Program Manager(s).
+Schedule an In-Person Interview: Meet with your assigned Program Manager(s).

-7. End-of-Semester Review: Participate in a volunteer roundtable and schedule a post-semester interview for feedback.
+End-of-Session Review: Participate in a volunteer roundtable and schedule a post-session interview for feedback.

-8. Ongoing Development: Fulfill obligations for continued facilitator training.
+Attend Continuing Development Events: Fulfill obligations for continued facilitator education.

 Available Volunteer Opportunities

-Our Community Groups provide Christ-centered, peer-supported spaces for adults, youth, and children to navigate grief and loss.
+Our Community Groups provide Christ-centered, peer-supported spaces for children, youth, and adults to navigate grief and loss.
 These programs allow participants to share their experiences, find comfort, and develop tools for healing in a safe, supportive environment.

 Key Details for Volunteers:

-• Group Offerings for Adults – Anchored in Hope: Volunteers help provide comfort and peer support in groups organized by type of loss.
-Current offerings include Brave Moms, Pregnancy & Infant Loss, Women’s Groups, Men’s Groups, Widows, Virtual Caregivers (for those actively caring for a loved one), and Survivors of Suicide Loss.
+Adult Program: Anchored in Hope curriculum provides adults with comfort and peer support in groups organized by type of loss.
+Focus groups include Brave Moms, Pregnancy & Infant Loss, Women’s Groups, Men’s Groups, Widows, Widowers, Virtual Caregivers (for those actively caring for a loved one), and Survivors of Suicide Loss.

-• Youth Programs: Navigating This Maze of Emotions (grades 5–12) and Exploring My Feelings (grades 2–4) provide children and youth with a safe space to explore their feelings and develop healthy coping skills.
+Youth Program: Exploring My Feelings and Navigating This Maze of Emotions curricula used in BEST Groups provide children and youth with a safe space to explore their feelings and develop healthy coping skills.
+Biblical principles and scriptures are included for the community-based youth program.

 Call: (931) 525-2600 to schedule an in-person interview.